 That’s why I have decided to dedicate an entire article explaining what they are so that you won’t forget it.

-I will also tell you what are some tricks you can use to improve the values of pogo sticking and bounce rate.
+I will also tell you what are some advanced tricks you can use to improve the values of pogo sticking and bounce rate.

 These two entities need to be considered while looking at your SEO analytics and when you are trying to create a more effective SEO plan.